Historic

 Recently acquired by Travaasa International, Hotel Hana is one of the most beautiful and quiet resorts on the island.
 It is expensive, but with outstanding gourmet meals and spa included it can be one of most enjoyable getaways in the entire state.
 Many celebrities stay here because of it’s luxury and exceptional privacy.
 It is possible to fly into tiny Hana airport as a package deal from Kahului or even Oʻahu.

 Since this resort is located right in Hana town there is plenty to do and see.
-Again, it’s hard to beat waking up for stunning sunrises and heading out to explore after a gourmet breakfast.
-The spa treatments are world renown.
+It’s hard to beat waking up for stunning sunrises and heading out to explore after a gourmet breakfast.
+The spa treatments are world-renowned.
 Definitely worth a few hours of your time.
 Watsu messages (floating water message in a saltwater pool) and the Noni Mai Tais will change your life!